 - NFL players have a relatively short time span to earn money—frequently only a few years rather than forty.

-- They frequently make risky investments and bad spending decisions during their time in the league and/or shortly after.
+- Players frequently make risky investments and bad spending decisions during their time in the league and/or shortly after.

-- They want to maintain an expensive lifestyle, which is easy to do on an NFL salary, but much more difficult after retirement.
+- Players want to maintain an expensive lifestyle, which is easy to do on an NFL salary, but much more difficult after retirement.

 - Players sometimes have mental or physical problems related to playing football, which can lead to costly medical expenses.